realtime-framework/RCTRealtimeMessagingIOS/README.md

 * onMessage - Occurs when a message is received.
 The event notification data is `{"message": message,"channel": channel}`

 *	onMessageWithFilter - Occurs when a message is received using `RTSubscribeWithFilter`.
 The event notification data is `{"message": message,"channel": channel, "filtered":true}`, where the filtered property indicates wheter the server was able to successfully filter the message.

+*	onMessageWithBuffer - Fired when a message was received in the specified channel subscribed with the `RTSubscribeWithBuffer`.
+	- sender - Ortc client instance that fired the event
+	- channel - The channel where the message was received
+	- seqId - The message sequence id message - The message received

+*	onMessageWithOptions - Fired when a message was received in the specified channel subscribed with the `RTSubscribeWithOptions`
+	- sender - Ortc client instance that fired the event
+	- msgOptions - Dictionary where the message data was received

+	-
+		msgOptions = {
+					    channel,
+					    seqId, // the {MESSAGE-SEQUENCE-ID} frame property
+					    filtered, // the {FILTERED-MSG} frame property
+					    message
+					}

+*	OnPublishResult - Fired when a message seId arrives from the server or publish timeout expires
+	- error - Message not publish, error description
+	- seqId - The message sequence identifier

 * onPresence - Gets the subscriptions in the specified channel and if active the first 100 unique connection metadata:
 	- On success -> `{"result": result}`